rrashidov/org.roko.ns3/org.roko.ns3.doc/README.md

 - catalog
 - storage

+In order to implement the mentionde above main components, additional helper/supporting components are needed:

+- fic (file id calculator)

 ### Catalog

 The purpose of this part would be to keep the metadata related to the files that are being uploaded.